 I recall this change feeling merely like a dream when I first made my clubbing debut more than 7 years ago.
-Having experienced much later opening hours in countries like England and Poland, I always thought of the missed opportunities and special moments so many Irish club goers have missed out on due to this legislation feeling so farfetched.
+Having experienced much later opening hours in countries like England and Poland, I always thought of the missed opportunities and special moments so many Irish club goers have missed out on due to this legislation feeling so out of reach.

-That is, until the likes of Sunil Sharpe and Robbie Kitt of Give Us The Night helped to reform licensing laws to the point where they no longer seemed so out of reach.
-It is likely that this progress would not have been made if it were not for the COVID-19 pandemic either.
-These were things that came at such a time where people were able to reflect on the past and plan for a time when our lives would not have been consumed by the virus in our constant day-to-day lives.
+That is, until the likes of Sunil Sharpe and Robbie Kitt of Give Us The Night helped to reform licensing laws to the point where they no longer seemed impossible.
+It is likely that this progress would not have been made if it were not for the COVID-19 pandemic as people were able to reflect on the past and plan for what our lives would be like post-pandemic.
 Tremendous progress was made during the time that clubs were closed, and we now see ourselves in a position where this legislative change could be implemented as early as the end of the year.

 I caught up with Ryan Roe, who is a brilliantly established event promoter here in Ireland, and asked him to share his thoughts on the news.
-His initial thoughts were, “Obviously, I think it’s great.”
+His initial thoughts were, “Obviously, I think it’s great.
 It’s a fantastic idea in the long term and brings us up to par with nearly every other European city.
 There are some massive bonuses there for venues if the legislation does go through.
-I’m working in venues currently where they are nearly spending $50,000 a year just to open past 1am, which is crazy.
+I’m working in venues currently where they are nearly spending €50,000 a year just to open past 1am, which is crazy.
 It is dead money being spent that the government is not reinvesting either.
-It’s ridiculous. ’
+It’s ridiculous.”

-Ryan then highlighted the stamina of the crowd in Ireland saying ‘between 3am and 6am, the Irish crowd will not be used to that, and it will take a couple of years to fully settle into this prospect of longer opening hours.
+Ryan then highlighted the stamina of the crowd in Ireland and discusses the need for venues to communicate; ‘Between 3am and 6am, the Irish crowd will not be used to that, and it will take a couple of years to fully settle into this prospect of longer opening hours.
 It could also end up being a race to the bottom where, if you are a venue who can only afford to pay staff until 4am but a club beside that venue can afford to stay open until 6am, the venue closing earlier may suffer because of this.
-Clear communication between the clubs will be needed on this.’
+Clear communication between the clubs will be needed on this.”

 I would be inclined to agree with everything Ryan has mentioned in relation to how the landscape may change when the legislation is implemented.
 With that being said, I would love to see club residents become more frequent due to the extended opening hours.
 Additionally, I would prefer to see closing sets be dedicated to local acts primarily.
 Even if it is only until we as a country find our way around this extremely exciting prospect.
 I do believe that a new era of club cult heroes will emerge from trusting our own to close club nights off after an international act has finished their set.
 I can feel the goosebumps already.